 In the beginning, enormous bellies were the thing I coveted the most.
 The worst part of the punishingly uncomfortable time I spent in the hospital, leaking amniotic fluid onto a puppy pad for ladies after my water broke, was watching hugely pregnant women come and go from their appointments.
 I would never get to be as pregnant as they were.
-I was admitted at 32 weeks – a full two months early.
-Then, after (a blessed, seriously, thank EVERYONE, because every extra day matters) eleven days on hospitalized bedrest after my membranes ruptured, I went into hard labor.
+I was admitted at 30 weeks – a full two months early.
+Then, after eleven days on hospitalized bed-rest after my membranes ruptured, I went into hard labor.
 But still, jealousy.
-I had an epidural I had never planned on because my labor was so stressed.
+I had an epidural that I’d never planned because my labor was so stressed.
 I was in labor for such a long time because my body still didn’t know what it was doing.
-And ultimately, it’s unshakeable: I control my body, right?
-So all this awful?
-It’s me.
-And therefore, a whole huge mess more of women to be jealous of: those whose bodies and selves (thanks, Nancy Hawley) are capable of birth.
+And ultimately, it’s unshakable: who controls this body?
+I couldn’t stop feeling responsible.
+So grew a whole huge mess of women to be jealous of: those whose bodies and selves (thanks, Nancy Hawley) are capable of birth.

-Now here’s where it gets disturbing: baby is born six weeks early.
-Count ‘em, folks, that is a full month and a half sooner than usual.
+Now here’s where it gets disturbing: baby is born eight weeks early.
 So this baby?
 He doesn’t come home.
 He lives in the hospital.
 And my envy impulses turn ugly.

 New development: I become jealous of everyone, ever, and bad.

-The sad truth is that I don’t have a great outcome for this story.
+The sad truth is that I don’t have a great closing here.
 I’m working on it?
 Maybe admitting I have a problem is the first step… in which case, here I am.
 Chances are, I’ve spent most of the last four months of my life wanting to be wherever you are.
 And I’m sorry.
 Let’s move on.